boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 8      0 to 31              Unassigned
 ~~~

-139, 140, 253, and 254.

 Values are not added directly into this subregistry.
 When a new code is assigned to an IPv6 EH in {{IPv6-EH}}, a free bit is selected by IANA for this EH and the subregistry is udpated with the details that mirror the assigned EH.
+A new instance 'i+1' is used when only the bits of an instance 'i' are exhausted.

 IANA is requested to add this note to {{IPv6-EH}}:

+Note:
-Note: When a new code is assigned to an IPv6 Extension Header, a free bit in [NEW_IPFIX_IPv6EH_SUBREGISTRY] is selected for this new Extension Header.[NEW_IPFIX_IPv6EH_SUBREGISTRY] is updated accordingly.
+: When a new code is assigned to an IPv6 Extension Header, a free bit in [NEW_IPFIX_IPv6EH_SUBREGISTRY] is selected for this new Extension Header.[NEW_IPFIX_IPv6EH_SUBREGISTRY] is updated accordingly.

 --- back